Evelyn Messinger: Professional career

 She co-founded Internews, a global non-profit organization supporting independent media and access to quality information worldwide, with Kim Spencer and David M. Hoffman in 1982.

-She was the American creator of the groundbreaking US-Soviet televised Spacebridges, which connected Soviet and American citizens, performers and lawmakers throughout the 1980s, and was the co-producer of many of these programs, some of which won an Emmy Award in 1989.
+She was the American co-creator of the groundbreaking US-Soviet televised Spacebridges, which connected Soviet and American citizens, performers and lawmakers throughout the 1980s, and was the co-producer of many of these programs, some of which won an Emmy Award in 1989.
 She was also the founding director of the Soros Foundation's Electronic Media Program (1990-1993).

-Messinger is currently President of InterAct (Internews Interactive), a non-profit pioneer of digital media convergence that has specialized in citizen participation in media since 1998.
-In this role she served on the founding Board of Directors of Link TV, and has been instrumental in introducing new media formats to broadcast television and the Internet in projects with PBS, the World Bank, and many others.
+Messinger is the founder of InterAct (Internews Interactive).
+She is currently the President Of Digital Citizen, a non-profit pioneer of digital media convergence that has specialized in citizen participation in media since 1998.
+In this role she worked with journalist Shia Levitt in 2023 on the creation of News Ambassadors, which links student reporters with counterparts in politically or demographically dissimilar areas.
+She has served on the founding Board of Directors of Link TV, and has been instrumental in introducing new media formats to broadcast television and the Internet in projects with PBS, the World Bank, and many others.